MayamaTakeshi/dtmf-detection-stream/README.md

 ## Events

 The DtmfDetectionStream emits two kinds of events:
-  - 'dtmf': single digit as soon as it is detected (notified upon signal extintion)
+  - 'dtmf': single digit as soon as it is detected (notified upon signal extintion).
-  - 'transcript': aggregated digits after 500 milliseconds with no more digits being detected.
+  - 'speech': aggregated digits after 500 milliseconds with no more digits being detected.
+So it will be like someone is using DTMF to talk (this will permit to treat dtmf-detection-stream as a speech-recog-stream and use it with mrcp_server and ws_speech_server).

 ## More Examples